Concordium/concordium-desktop-wallet/README.md

 -   The private key used for this needs to match the public key published for verification, otherwise verification will not succeed.

 By default, the script tries to generate a hash and sig file for all release binaries in `release/`.
-It also tries to verify the signature created with a public key, which is published separately.
+It also tries to verify the created signatures with Concordium's public key for the desktop wallet, which is published separately.

 The script has a number of optional runtime arguments, which are documented in the underlying script file `scripts/fileDigest.js`.